 When I glanced upward, I looked at this woman.
 She looked so lost and forlorn.
 I stood up and asked her what her name was, and introduced myself.
-She said her name and tole me she was having a hard day.
+She told her name and said to me she was having a hard day.
 I asked her if there was anything I could do for her.
-The tears started flowing and through the tears and sobs, I found out she had a brain tumor and there was only a 50% chance if she had the surgery, she would survive.
-She said she had been praying and asking God for help in coming to the right decision on what to do.
-She loved the Lord and believed she was supposed to go in for surgery-tomorrow-but her family not only did not believe in Jesus, but felt that if he was real, she wouldn't be going through this.
+The tears started flowing and through the tears and sobs, I found out she had been diagnosed with a brain tumor and there was only a 50% chance of survival if she had surgery.
+She said she had been praying and asking God for help making the right decision on what to do.
+She loved the Lord and believed she was supposed to go in for surgery tomorrow.
+Unfortunately, her family not only did not believe in Jesus but felt that if He was real, she wouldn’t be going through this.

-Again, I felt the nudge of the Holy Spirit-You need to pray for her now!
-(And I argued that I wasn't capable of doing this-HE knew that) So, as I took a deep breath and asked him to give me the words, I asked if I could pray for her.
-She said yes, that would be great, I need all the prayers I can get.
-Then I went one step further and asked if I could pray for her in that moment (by now, a small crowd of people had appeared and were listening to every detail of our conversation).
-She shook her head yes, and as I received permission and placed my hands on her shoulder, I prayed over her.
-I don't recall the words, but I know the Holy Spirit was leading me.
+Again, I felt the nudge of the Holy Spirit; you need to pray for her now!
+I argued that I wasn’t capable of doing this-HE knew that.
+So, as I took a deep breath and asked Him to give me the words, I asked if I could pray for her.
+She said, “Yes, that would be great, I need all the prayers I can get.”
+Then I went one step further and asked if I could pray for her in that moment.
+By now, a small crowd of people had appeared and were listening to every detail of our conversation.
+She shook her head, yes, and as I received permission and placed my hands on her shoulder, I prayed over her.
+I don’t recall the words, but I know the Holy Spirit was leading me.

 Never be afraid to step out in faith.
 God equips us with everything we need.
 Many blessing to all.